William Henry Lewis (chemist): Career

-Lewis was educated at University College of Wales, Aberystwyth (as it was then known) and Jesus College, Oxford.
-After graduating, he was a science teacher at Exeter School for seven years, before being appointed Professor of Chemistry at University College, Exeter (as it was then known) in 1901.
 From 1925 until his retirement in 1935, he combined his position as Professor with that of Vice-Principal of the College, helping to publicise the institution throughout Devon.
-In his role as Professor, he was regarded as having built up the Chemistry department from nothing into a "strong and vital unit."
-He served on the council of the Royal Institute of Chemistry from 1924 to 1927.
-He was awarded an honorary doctorate by Exeter University in 1957.
+In his role as Professor, he was regarded as having built up the chemistry department from nothing into a "strong and vital unit."
+He was responsible for the planning of the Washington Singer Building, which opened in 1931 for new chemical laboratories.
+The building still stands and houses the university's psychology department.